 Ensure the curl package is installed.
 Install the package if it's not present.

 Get the identifier of the Rudder Root Server, necessary to generate reports.
-The URL of the identifier is http://Rudder_root_server/uuid
+The URL of the identifier is http://Rudder\root\server/uuid rudder agent inventory

 14.4.4 Inventory